ouspg/CloudAndNetworkSecurity/3. Network Protocols/README.md

 If you decide to use C++, **you must use modern pointers**.
 We don't like memory bugs.
 The use of modern pointers does not guarantee it, but they reduce them significantly.
 They apply a similar ownership principle as the Rust does for every data object by default.

+> You are alloved to consult a friendly LLM, but note that the code it provides might not be correct and can include bugs!
+You are not allowed to directly copy-paste some existing implementation, even though the LLM is likely providing code samples based on those.

 ### Software dependency requirements